+From Bozeman, drive south on 19th Street for about 5 miles.
+Follow the curve to the right and drive for another mile or so, following the signs to take a left onto Hyalite Canyon Road.
 Follow Hyalite Canyon Road up to the reservoir.
 Take it across the dam and keep right onto the gravel.
-Continue on the road along the East side of the reservoir until you see some signage for the Palisade Falls Trailhead.
+Continue on the road along the east side of the reservoir until you see some signage for the Palisade Falls Trailhead.
 Once you hit the Palisade Trailhead, keep right and drive until the road ends at the Emerald and Heather Lakes Trailhead.
+Be Advised: Hyalite Canyon Road is closed annually between April 1st and May 15th.
+You will not be able to reach this hike by car during this time.

 Between the creek the trail runs along and the lakes at the end, there is plenty of opportunity to purify water on this hike.

-The well used trail is easy to follow and not too rocky.
+The well-used trail is easy to follow and not too rocky.

 The hike is mostly shaded, so in cooler months (May, September, Oct.) you will want long pants and a warm layer (sweater, jacket).
 In warmer weather you will be able to enjoy nice long breaks from the sun.
 If you're planning on spending some time at the lakes there is little to no cover, so you will want sunscreen.